-Notice to the COBRA Administrator must occur within thirty (30) days after the applicable event or within thirty (30) days after the MUS/employer receives notice of the applicable event, whichever occurs later.
+The campus Human Resources/Benefits Office must terminate the enrollment of the Plan Participant(s) within thirty (30) days after the applicable event or within thirty (30) days after the MUS/employer receives notice of the applicable event, whichever occurs later.
+Termination of the Plan Participant(s) will automatically generate a COBRA Qualifying Event Notice to continue coverage under the Plan.

-ELECTION OF COVERAGE: When the COBRA Administrator is notified of a qualifying event, the COBRA Administrator will notify the qualified beneficiary of the right to elect continuation of coverage.
-The qualified beneficiary may continue current medical/dental/vision hardware coverage.
-New benefit elections may be made during the annual enrollment period.
-Notice of the right to COBRA continuation of coverage will be sent by the COBRA Administrator on behalf of the Plan no later than fourteen (14) days after the COBRA Administrator is notified of the qualifying event.
+ELECTION OF COVERAGE: When the COBRA Administrator is notified of a Qualifying Event, the COBRA Administrator will notify the qualified beneficiary of the right to elect continuation of coverage.
+The qualified beneficiary may continue current medical, dental, and/or vision hardware coverage.
+New benefit elections may be made during the Annual Enrollment period.
+Notice of the right to COBRA continuation of coverage will be sent to the Plan Participant(s) by the COBRA Administrator on behalf of the Plan no later than fourteen (14) days after the COBRA Administrator is notified of the Qualifying Event.